Kichi779/Twitch-Chat-Bot/README.md

 ### If you do not want to do this operation for each oauth every time.
 The Easy Way
 - You can solve this problem more easily by using the bot at this github address.
  [NightfallGT Bot](https://github.com/NightfallGT/Twitch-Follow-Bot)

+ # ⭐Star
+- 25 ⭐ Star - Automatic oauth insertion system
+- 50 ⭐⭐ Star - A system for selecting a bot and writing what you want.
+- 100 ⭐⭐⭐ Star - The follow mode is for open chats.
+Automatic tracking system.

 # ⚠️Legal⚠️